Prusa CORE One+ CoreXY 3D Printer With Active Chamber Temp Control

 The Prusa CORE One+'s modular, glue-free design allows full disassembly with standard tools.
 Prusa stocks all replacement parts and continues firmware support — even the 7-year-old MK3 received updates in 2024.

-Prusa Core One motherboard with labeled components including motors, door sensor, xBuddy extension, xLCD, and Nextruder connectors.
+Prusa Core One motherboard with labeled ports including xBuddy extension, xLCD, nextruder, power panic, motors, door sensor, and NFC antenna.

 What support and warranty come with the Original Prusa 3D Printers?